Possible Causes and Home Remedies for Dry Skin Around Your Eyes

 Dry skin itself is not particularly dangerous, though it can be annoying and unsightly.
 Problems can develop, however, if dry skin is chronic or when it leads to itchiness or the development of fissures, since both of these could introduce bacteria and cause infection.1

-Common Causes of Dry Skin Around the Eyes
+Common Causes of Dry Skin Around the Eyes and Ways to Treat Them

-1. Weather and Climate
+1. Dry Climate

 Dry air is an enemy of the skin and is one of the causes of seasonal dryness.1 In the winter, cold air retains very little moisture.
 Similarly, artificial heat and cooling can also dry out the air, leading to parched skin.
 Here are some changes that you can make to help solve this problem.